UEFA allows Barcelona in US and Milan in Australia but calls those overseas league games regrettable

 Relevent has since become a key commercial partner of UEFA and the influential European Club Association, being entrusted this year to sell six years' worth of commercial rights for the Champions League and other continental competitions through 2033.

-Barcelona should now be placed by Relevent to play in the city where its iconic former star Lionel Messi has moved to play for Inter Miami.
+Barcelona should now be placed by Relevent to play in the area where its iconic former star Lionel Messi has moved to play for Inter Miami.

 The Dec.
 20 game at Hard Rock Stadium would nominally be a home one for Villarreal, which is playing in the Champions League this season.
 The clash is sure to attract an overwhelming majority of fans wanting to see Barcelona.

-Barcelona's financial struggles since before Messi left the club in 2021, initially to Paris Saint-Germain for two seasons, have deepened and a game in Miami is an opportunity to develop its fan base and brand.
+Barcelona's financial struggles since before Messi left the club in 2021, initially to Paris Saint-Germain for two seasons, have deepened and a game in south Florida is an opportunity to develop its fan base and brand.

 Games abroad for those reasons have become routine in U.S. pro sports leagues — with the latest NFL games in Dublin last week and London on Sunday — but still jar with European soccer culture which thrives on tribal rivalries and fans of visiting teams being in the stadium.